 The Mini Coop was a working chicken coop for many years until it was replaced by a bigger coop.
-It was then used to house bees, then garden tools, and then it came close to leaving our property.
+It was then used to house bees, garden tools, and then it came close to leaving our property.
 Finally, after it was all cleaned out, a vision was born.
 After some elbow grease, numerous trips to the lumberyard, and placing pieces of the puzzle one by one into place, the tiniest of tiny homes is now ready for new inhabitants and is tucked back in the farthest corner of our five acre lot.
 The generous windows in front bring the forest right to you, almost as if you were sitting in the screen porch of a cabin, and the hiking trails are right out your window.
 A multi-function door has a built-in vent and also a barn sash window that opens out to a 7x7 wooden deck.
-A rocket stove sits right next to the deck along with a small round table and chair.
-The fire ring and two more chairs are right outside the front of the coop with some firewood ready for your first campfire.
+A rocket stove sits right next to the deck along with a wrought iron chair.
+The fire ring and another chair are right outside the front of the coop with some firewood ready for your first campfire.
 The inside of the coop is enveloped in golden tongue and groove pine, and a long narrow couch/bed provides comfort for day or night use.
 The top bunk (25" wide and 7 feet long) can be left in the upright position for storing personal gear, or folded down for an extra camper.
 The birch wall lamp provides light for reading, and there is also an outlet for charging your phone.
-A small electric heater is ready to take the chill out of the air.
-The outhouse is just around the corner and we'll provide a container of water for drinking.
-Bring your own bedding and enjoy a unique camping experience in this tiny (emphasis on TINY - really tiny) coop/cabin!
+The outhouse is just around the corner and we'll provide a container of water for drinking. ****Bring your own bedding**** and enjoy a unique camping experience in this tiny (emphasis on TINY - really tiny) coop/cabin!

 - Check in: After 2PM

 - Check out: Before 12PM

 - Cancellation policy: Flexible

 - On arrival: Meet and greet